nais/doc/content/deploy/README.md

 When these files and folders are commited and pushed, you can see the workflow running under the `Actions` tab of your repository.

 #### Using CircleCI
 We have created an CircleCI-orb called [nais-deployment Orb](https://circleci.com/orbs/registry/orb/navikt/nais-deployment) to set up your deployment with close to zero configuration.

 In a nutshell, you create a `.circleci/config.yml` file in your repository with the contents below.
 Add you personal access token as an environment variable named `GITHUB_ACCESS_TOKEN`.
+It also expects that your `spec.image` in your `nais.yaml` is set to `{{ version }}`.
+See [example nais.yaml](#template-example-naisyaml-for-circleci) below if you're unsure.

 ```
 version: 2.1